Pollinator Projects

 Events

-Toronto and Region Conservation Authority (TRCA) is offering virtual programs this spring, to learn about local frogs, the life of a tree and everything you need to know about pollinators and gardening.
+Toronto and Region Conservation Authority (TRCA) is offering virtual programs this spring, to learn about birds, bats and everything you need to know about pollinators and gardening.

 Visit the TRCA's Community Learning Events page for more details and to register.